Maximizing Self-supervision from Thermal Image for Effective Self-supervised Learning of Depth and Ego-motion: Experimental Results

 \subsubsection{Training setup}

 We trained the depth and pose networks for the 200 epochs on the single RTX 2080Ti GPU with 12GB memory.
+Adam optimizer~\cite{kingma2014adam} is used to train the depth and pose networks.
+The learning rates is set to $1e^{-6}$.
+We utilize random crop and horizontal flip for the data augmentation of thermal images.
+The input resolution of thermal image is 320-by-240.
 We take about 16 hours to train the depth and pose networks.
 The scale factors $\lambda_{gc}$ and $\lambda_{sm}$ are set to $0.5$ and $0.1$.
 The weight parameter $\gamma$ is set to $0.85$ for both indoor and outdoor datasets.
 For the hyperparameter of temporal consistent temperature mapping module, we set bin number $N_{bin}$ as 30, CLAHE's clip threshold $\epsilon$ as 2 for outdoor set and 3 for indoor set, and CLAHE's local window size as $8$x$8$.